The Unbinding

 And James's hand was on the wall where the hat had been.
 And Claire's hands were in the dirt, clearing grass from a gravestone.
 And Margaret's keys were on the counter.
 And Lily had spoken.
 And Darius had made it home by six.

-The distance is real.
-The reaching is also real.
-There is no procedure for this.
 She is looking at him.
 He is looking at her.
 Between them is the world.
 But now there is a bridge.
 Two people who see each other.